julius-momanyi-kanani/airbnb-clone-project/README.md

 By integrating these security practices, the platform will ensure data integrity, user privacy, and system resilience across all major components of the database design.

+## CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code, ensuring that new changes can be delivered quickly, reliably, and consistently.

+In this project, CI/CD pipelines play a crucial role in maintaining code quality and accelerating development by automatically running tests, building Docker images, and deploying updates to staging or production environments.
+This minimizes manual errors and ensures that the application remains stable as new features are introduced.

+**Tools that may be used include:**

+- **GitHub Actions**: Automates tasks such as running tests, linting code, and deploying containers on every push or pull request.
+- **Docker**: Ensures consistent build and runtime environments across development, testing, and production.
+- **Docker Hub or GitHub Container Registry**: Stores and distributes built images.
+- **Heroku, Render, or AWS**: Can be used to deploy the application after successful pipeline runs.

+By integrating CI/CD, the team ensures faster feedback loops, reduces integration issues, and delivers a smoother development and deployment experience.